 - Wildflower Identification Walks (spring)

-- After-school programs for 3rd and 4th graders (fall, winter & spring)
+- After-school hikes for 3rd and 4th graders (fall, winter & spring)

 - Winter Snowshoe Exploration (winter)